jasminelai/BENG183/finalpaper.md

 ## 1. Introduction<a name="1"></a>

-Precision Medicine essentially defines a new medical model; one that utilizes factors such as an individual's environment as well as there genetic makeup in order to determine medical decisions, practices, interventions, and products.
+Precision Medicine defines a new medical model; one that utilizes factors such as an individual's environment as well as their genetic makeup in order to determine medical decisions, practices, interventions, and products.
 It recognizes that a disease may be characterized by a similar set of symptoms - yet the mechanisms behind those symptoms may differ from person to person.

 Here is a brief introductory video about the concept of Precision Medicine [1]:
 <p align="center">